FADM-DCMN-CORY-A-HOFSTAD-USN/Automated-Oocl-Remover/README.md

-A cannon must be laid down on the head of the planet fish to shoot the fish's prey or enemies.
+A cannon must be laid down on the head of the planet fish to shoot the fish's prey or enemies. not everythinmg in front of fish is enemy.
 Do not dig into skull. only dirt.